BrennoBBS/gcloud_ssl_disabler/README.md

 # gcloud_ssl_disabler

-This script will replace gcpcloud cli's source code to disabe SSL verification.
+This script will replace gcloud cli's source code to disabe SSL verification.
 Useful if you're having issues with Netskope or other company proxy while installing gcloud cli or running gcloud commands.
 It also offers the option to undo the changes and re-enable SSL verification.

 Use this at your own risk!